junoteam/wg-ansible-playbook/README.md

 # Ansible WireGuard

-This Ansible script install a Wireguard VPN server on top of AML2023.
+This Ansible playbook to install a Wireguard VPN server on top of AML2023.

 ## Requirement